tabiya-tech/compass/iac/README.md

 - `VERTEX_API_REGION`: The region of the Vertex API that will be used by the backend.
 - `SENTRY_BACKEND_DSN`: The Sentry Data Source Name for error tracking (the backend DSN is for the project used to track backend errors)
 - `ENABLE_SENTRY`: A boolean value that determines whether Sentry error tracking is enabled.
 Set to `True` to enable Sentry error tracking.
+- `GCP_BILLING_ACCOUNT`: The billing account ID of the GCP project.
+This is used to link the billing account to the project.
+- `GCP_ORGANISATION_ID`: The organisation ID of the GCP organisation.
+This is to add all projects under this organisation.
+- `GCP_ROOT_PROJECT_NAME`: The name of the root project that will be used to manage the resources of the target projects.

 It is recommended to use a `.env` file to set the environment variables.
 Create a `.env` file in the root directory of the project and add the following content: